Metatarsalgia Shoes

 Metatarsal Pads

 Ideally, wear shoes that come with a metatarsal pad, which reduces pressure on the ball of the foot, spreads the transverse arch (the arch just behind the ball of the foot), and properly realigns the toes.
-Walking Co offers orthotic insoles with metatarsal pads and an exclusive collection of shoes with built-in metatarsal support for metatarsalgia.
+The Walking Company offers orthotic insoles with metatarsal pads and an exclusive collection of shoes with built-in metatarsal support for metatarsalgia.

 Shop Orthotic Insole with Metatarsal Pad